If there's one thing that this Pandemic has taught us, it is to embrace the stillness. To be present.

 I dared!
 I trekked a muddy road less traveled back in 2015.
 And my destination was the Island Province of Guimaras in the Philippines.

-The connection to the online world is definitely our survival tool in the new best normal.
+The connection to the online world is our survival tool in the new best normal.
 For most of us, being offline is not being much alive, since nowadays everybody seems to go digital; going online to connect with coworkers, families, friends, and special love ones.

 And today, we can always learn to not just survive.
 But, just be alive.